rapsoj/data_cleaning/docs/student_guide.md

 ### 1. `download_to_df()`

+Machine learning pipelines often require dynamic data to be periodically downloaded from the source.
+If your dataset is dynamic (check your project's project-tracking file under `Update Frequency`), then you need to write code to download the data from the source.
+This might require just using a link to directly download the CSV, working with an API, or even webscraping.

-This function downloads your raw data.
+The `download_to_df()` function will be used to download your raw data from the source.
 It must return a **pandas DataFrame**.

+If your dataset is static (check your project's project-tracking file under `Update Frequency`), then you simply need to load the data from its repo path.

 Example: